Isac-E-Perez/Half-Adder/README.md

 ### About:

 ### Note:
-If you uuse MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work on Windows.
+If you use MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work on Windows.

 ### Result: